The Whistler (radio series): Television

 A syndicated TV version of The Whistler was produced and aired for a brief period in 1954.
-The Whistler was voiced by William Forman.
+Bill Forman, the most frequently employed radio voice of the show's title character, reprised that role on TV.

 Cultural references

-The Whistler was parodied in a 1964 episode of The Jack Benny Program titled "I Am the Fiddler" (season 14, episode 28).
+On April 21, 1964, the show was parodied on an episode of The Jack Benny Program entitled "I Am the Fiddler," an expanded reboot of an earlier, like-named, audio-only Benny parody, which aired during the October 20, 1946 episode of his radio show.

 In the 1990 film The Two Jakes, set in Los Angeles in the late 1940s, the opening narrative of The Whistler can be heard on the car radio as private detective J.J.
 Gittes (played by Jack Nicholson) cruises the streets.